DouaBoudokhan/seneca/README.md

 The hack-seneca Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
 These agents collaborate on a series of tasks, defined in `config/tasks.yaml`, leveraging their collective skills to achieve complex objectives.
 The `config/agents.yaml` file outlines the capabilities and configurations of each agent in your crew.

+For detailed, sectioned documentation of the programmatic tasks defined in `src/hack_seneca/crew.py` (Manager, Fitness, Nutritionist), see:

+- docs/crew-tasks.md

 ## Support

 For support, questions, or feedback regarding the HackSeneca Crew or crewAI.

 - Visit our [documentation](https://docs.crewai.com)
 - Reach out to us through our [GitHub repository](https://github.com/joaomdmoura/crewai)
 - [Join our Discord](https://discord.com/invite/X4JWnZnxPb)